 The Blue Mosque in Istanbul, or to give it its official name Sultan Ahmet Camii, is both a place of worship and a major tourist attraction receiving four to five million visitors every year.

-We had 4 days in Istanbul, this was my first visit to Istanbul and Sultan Ahmet Camii was high on my must-see list along with Hagia Sophia Mosque and the Basilica Cistern.
+We had 4 days in Istanbul, this was my first visit to the city and Sultan Ahmet Camii was high on my must-see list along with Hagia Sophia Mosque and the Basilica Cistern.
 Since they’re all in close proximity in the Sulthanamet area, the Blue Mosque is the perfect place to start exploring the city.

 The religious leaders of the time were so outraged that the Sultan sent his architect to Mecca to build a seventh minaret so that the holiest of mosques could retain its superior status.

 The Blue Mosque Courtyard

 At this point most people just stop and stare and the courtyard is busy with people gazing upwards in awe.
 The mosque is truly beautiful with its gently curved domes appearing to bubble upwards.
 We stay for half an hour exploring the courtyard enjoying the beautifully ornate cloisters and the views of the domes.

 To enter inside the mosque itself we exit the courtyard and head around the outside to the south door which is for tourists.
 This also helps the prayer part of the mosque retain its sacred air.
 Worshippers enter through the main door after using the ablutions area.